Rock-Candy-Tea/RSSHUB-PAGE/post/科学期刊/Academy of Management - Journal/Optimizing concepts_ Conceptual engineering in the field of management The case of routines research.md

 ---
-title: Optimizing concepts_ Conceptual engineering in the field of management.
-The case of routines research
+title: 'Optimizing concepts_ Conceptual engineering in the field of management.
+The case of routines research'
 categories:
     - 科学期刊
     - Academy of Management - Journal